 The current sales practices bypass traditional underwriting procedures such as calculating debt-to-income assessments and similar ability-to-pay ratios.
 Skipping these investigations can lead to a big jump in the cost of homeownership—and potentially to the loss of the home. ...

 For Heron, this again underscored the importance of looking not only at the intended impact — greener buildings — but at the outcomes for all stakeholders.
 While we don't expect that any enterprise will be perfect, or have wonderful outcomes for every stakeholder, we also couldn't in good conscience invest in a product where risk fell so disproportionately on a single stakeholder.

-We use the net contribution lens to analyze the way in which enterprises absorb and produce four different types of capital: human capital, natural capital, civic capital and financial capital.
+We use the net contribution lens to analyze the way in which enterprises consume and generate four different types of capital: human capital, natural capital, civic capital and financial capital.

-Human Capital comprises an enterprise’s interactions with individual people with whom they have a direct relationship, including but not limited to their employee base.
+Human Capital comprises an enterprise’s interactions with individual people with whom they have a direct relationship, including but not limited to their employees.

 Natural Capital includes how an enterprise makes use of resources such as energy and raw materials, how they handle waste products, and their effects on the natural environment.

 Civic Capital looks at an enterprise’s interactions with communities, including customers, neighbors, and governmental actors such as regulators.
 One such interaction might be how a company approaches their taxes.
 (Frequently there is a slight zone-of-control difference between human capital-related behaviors, in which the enterprise has direct and personal effects on individual people, and civic capital, in which there is a slightly less direct level of control.)